 Foreword 3

-Objectives of SYPA's Risk Management Policy 4
+Objectives of the Authority's Risk Management Policy 4

 How will we deliver the objectives of the Risk Management Policy?
 5

-How will we know if we have

-achieved our risk management objectives?
+How will we know if we have achieved our Risk Management objectives?
 6

 The Risk Management process 7

-Risk Identification and recording 7
+Risk Identification and Recording 7

 Risk Assessment or Scoring 8

 Risk Matrix 9

 Risk Mitigation 9

 Risk Review 10

 Risk Tolerance/Acceptance 11

-Guidance, training and facilitation 12
+Guidance, training, and facilitation .
+12

-Assurance 12
+Assurance .12

+Appendix 1 Risk Assessment and Scoring Methodology .
+13